rzesm/veri/readme.md

 - Clipboard history with images
 - Emoji and unicode picker
 - Numerous small utilities, like a zoom lens

+### Notice

+Due to Arch Linux' nature things may change over time or break, affecting this project.
+There is no all time guarantee of stability of new installs, however I will attempt to deliver hotfixes as quickly as possible.

 # Installation guide